yeyn19/RaD-Agent/README.md

 ## 4. ToolBench

 To test on Toolbench, it is a little complex.
-You need to first request a ToolServer `toolbenchkey` following the guide [here](https://github.com/OpenBMB/ToolBench), also you can build it [locally](https://drive.google.com/file/u/0/d/1JdbHkL2D8as1docfHyfLWhrhlSP9rZhf/view?usp=sharing&pli=1)

-after getting a toolbench key, you need to specify the `toolbench_key` in `ets_utils.py`
+You need to

+1. request a ToolServer `toolbenchkey` following the guide [here](https://github.com/OpenBMB/ToolBench), also you can build it [locally](https://drive.google.com/file/u/0/d/1JdbHkL2D8as1docfHyfLWhrhlSP9rZhf/view?usp=sharing&pli=1) after getting a toolbench key, you need to specify the `toolbench_key` in `ets_utils.py`
+2. add denpendency: We use an early version of toolbench, so you need to unzip the `assets.zip` to unzip the denpendency.

-After setting up toolserver, you can run the commands:
+After setting up toolbench env, you can run the commands:

 ```bash
 python answer_generation.py